Some kids took things apart to see how they worked. I put them back together.

 A deliberate pause, a move south, and what came next.

 A little over a year ago I stepped back, moved from Boston to Charlotte to be closer to my daughters, and gave myself the kind of space that busy careers rarely allow.
 Day trips with three girls who have strong opinions about everything, hammocks, good books, showing up for whatever they're currently obsessed with.
 It has been exactly what I needed.
 I'm coming out of it focused, recharged, and ready for what's next.
+I know what I want – purposeful in-house creative work, with a team worth investing in.
+I'm ready to go do it.